-A change of major request can be processed at any time with the Office of Registrar & Records up to the last day of late registration in order for the request to be effective in the current semester.
+A change of major request can be processed at any time with the Registration & Records Office up to the last day of late registration in order for the request to be effective in the current semester.
 Any request submitted at a later time will become effective the following semester.
 Because of the structure of some PCC programs, it is highly recommended that requests are planned to take effect in the fall semester.
 All requests must follow the steps outlined below:

-- 1. Obtain a Change of Major Form from the Office of Registrar & Records. - 2.
+- 1. Obtain a Change of Major Form from the Registration & Records Office. - 2.
 Obtain the signature of the current Academic Advisor - 3.
 Obtain the approval of the Director of Student Life - 4.
-Submit the form to the Office of Registrar & Records
+Submit the form to the Registration & Records Office.